mgimond/Colby-summer-git-workshop-2021/git_and_github.md

 It shows an existing commit.
 This was not created by us in our local repo.
 It was created by GitHub when we initially setup the repo on the web page.
 This commit includes the addition of the README file.

 The log has a few more elements not present in an earlier tutorial where we were working exclusively in a local git repo.
 This log adds `origin/main` and `origin/HEAD`.
-Recall that `origin` is a handle to the remote GitHub repo. `origin/main` is the `main` branch on the remote repo and `origin/HEAD` is the active branch n the remote repo.
+Recall that `origin` is a handle to the remote GitHub repo. `origin/main` is the `main` branch on the remote repo and `origin/HEAD` is the active branch on the remote repo.

 ![image-20210530210309508](img/image-20210530210309508.png)